 What Does Roof Replacement Cost in Suwanee, GA?

-Roof replacement costs in Suwanee typically range from $3,000 to $15,000+ for residential homes, depending on:
+Roof replacement in Suwanee starts around $2,999 and typically runs $5,000 to $15,000 for residential homes, depending on:

 - Roof size - measured in squares (one square = 100 sq ft of roof area).
 A typical Suwanee home has a 20 to 35 square roof.